Lymphocytic Colitis (cont.)

 Some experts believe that lymphocytic colitis and collagenous colitis represent different stages of the same disease.

-The inflammation and the collagen probably interfere with absorption of water from the colon, and cause the diarrhea.
+The inflammation and the collagen probably interfere with absorption of water from the colon, resulting in the diarrhea.

 Get the latest treatment options.